 This regulation is based upon the DVLA Class 2

-requirements.
+requirements for Professional Drivers.
 The Medical Advisory Panel

 advises the MSA upon medical matters relating to motorsport, including the

 medical restrictions upon the issue of competitive licences.
 We have to set the standards using the best

 The panel comprises members of the medical profession who are chosen for

 their involvement with motorsport or their specialist knowledge in various

 individual request we aim to assess whether there is increased risk to, other